Locking of skyrmion cores on a centrosymmetric discrete lattice: onsite versus offsite: Variational calculations

 \section{Variational calculations}

 We show the result by the variational calculation in this section.
-In order to discuss the change of the optimal spin configurations of the SkXs while varying model parameters $A$ and $H$ in Eq.~(\ref{eq:Ham}), we consider various triple-$Q$ structures, which is constructed by the superposition of the three spin density waves with $\bm{Q}_1$, $\bm{Q}_2$, and $\bm{Q}_3$ as
+In order to discuss the optimal spin configurations of the SkXs and their modulations while varying the model parameters $A$ and $H$ in Eq.~(\ref{eq:Ham}), we consider a general form to represent the triple-$Q$ structures, which is constructed by the superposition of the three spin density waves with $\bm{Q}_1$, $\bm{Q}_2$, and $\bm{Q}_3$ as